2340-Ian4/vyta/README.md

-# FitJacket
+# vyta

-**FitJacket** is a fitness platform that helps users achieve their health goals through personalized AI workout recommendations, detailed progress tracking, and a vibrant social community.
+**vyta** is a fitness platform that helps users achieve their health goals through personalized AI workout recommendations, detailed progress tracking, and a vibrant social community.
 It also includes an admin dashboard for moderation, analytics, and user management.

 ---